OceanographyforEveryone/OpenCTD/Documentation/Manual/README.md

 ## OpenCTD Primary Documentation

+Please Note: The OpenCTD Manual is currently undergoing significant revisions during Summer 2023.
+Please check with the Oceanography for Everyone team for the latest updates.

 Here you can find the primary documentation for the OpenCTD, including:

 - [Construction and Operation of the OpenCTD](Documentation/Manual/OpenCTD_ConstructionOperation.pdf).
 The ultimate guide for building, calibrating, testing, and deploying your own OpenCTD.
 The document is currently undergoing significant revisions following a documentation workshop in June 2023.
 A [markdown version](Documentation/Manual/OpenCTD_ConstructionOperation.md) of this guide is also available.